 Common Forex Order Types

 When trading currency pairs with the brokerages recommended by BestBrokers.com, you will encounter several types of orders.
-It is important to get a grip on what they are and how they work so that you can fully benefit from them.
-Orders serve as instructions you send to your broker, specifying how you want to buy or sell a given asset, in this case currency pairs.
-Keep in mind the available types of orders you can use are broker-specific and might vary from one trading site to another.
-Below we explain the most common ones.
+Understanding what they are and how they work is important for using them effectively.
+Orders serve as instructions you send to your broker, specifying how you want to buy or sell a given asset, in this case, currency pairs.
+Keep in mind that the available types of orders you can use are broker-specific and might vary from one trading site to another.
+Below are the most common ones.

 Market Orders